Poplar Grove, Illinois: January 2008 tornado

 On January 7, 2008, on an unusually warm day which saw temperatures reach the mid 60s °F, a tornado struck northern Illinois, including Poplar Grove and Candlewick Lake.
 The tornado severely damaged a favorite local attraction, Edward's Apple Orchard.
 There was one serious injury reported and the damage was widespread.
 The tornado was later rated EF3 on the Enhanced Fujita Scale.
 A weather event this big had not occurred in the area since 1967.
 The tornado was one of the only eight rated EF3 during the time span of the warm weather, which lasted from January 7 to 10.
 Although there were no losses, it was still a very severe storm.
-The following month the cast of the TV show "Storm Chasers" visited Caledonia Elementary School to talk about tornadoes and the effects they have on communities.
+The following month the cast of the television show "Storm Chasers" visited Caledonia Elementary School to talk about tornadoes and the effects they have on communities.
 The students and the "Storm Chasers" were featured on a Rockford's "23 WIFR News" story on the January 2008 tornado.